samuelmeuli/react-library-boilerplate/README.md

 What's included:

-* Rollup and Babel for generating a bundle of your library in ES5
+- Rollup and Babel for generating a bundle of your library in ES5
-* Storybook for testing the UI of your component interactively
+- Storybook for testing the UI of your component interactively
-* ESLint and Husky for code linting
+- Prettier, ESLint, and Stylelint for code formatting/linting
-* Sass support and Autoprefixer for simple styling
+- Sass and Autoprefixer support for simple styling

-*My boilerplate for React **applications** can be found [here](https://github.com/samuelmeuli/react-app-boilerplate).*
+_My boilerplate for React **applications** can be found [here](https://github.com/samuelmeuli/react-app-boilerplate)._

 ## Usage